 Moving on to our kitchen and dining area I have that cranberry red on our table.
 You can see how I put this together by visiting Christmas Table Scape.

 In the kitchen, I kept it kind of simple.
 Using things that I already had in my Christmas decor.
-Plus some everyday decor like this cake stand, to change it up a bit.
+As well as everyday decor.

 In the tablescape article, I mentioned one of my goals this year.
 It was to make turning the lights on easier, plus not seeing any cords.

 Here is a video tour of our Christmas Home 2019.
-I hope you enjoy.
+I hope you enjoyed it.

 Other My Creative Manner article's you may like are: